bahrmichael/spacetraders-apis/README.md

 **Caching**

 The result is cached for 3600 seconds.
+It's unlikely to change unless the game mechanics change.

 ## Market API